reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

   b.
 If not, examine the next room schedule.

-3. The total number of room schedules will be the answer.
+3. The total number of room schedules is the answer.

 ### Counter-Examples
 For greedy algorithm, we can think four ways to sort intervals: